concord-consortium/concord-consortium.github.com/developer-notes/installing-ruby-192-passenger-nginx.md

     $ passenger-install-nginx-module

-## Tell the interactive installer to install nginx here:
+Tell the interactive installer to install nginx here: `/home/deploy3/nginx`

-    /home/deploy3/nginx
+## Enable SSH user environments:

-When running commands as the deploy3 user via SSH I also had to enable this in `/etc/ssh/sshd_config` so the deploy3 user used the PATH exported in `/home/deploy3/.bash_profile`:
+When running commands as the deploy3 user via SSH I also had to enable this in `/etc/ssh/sshd_config` so the deploy3 user uses the PATH to Ruby 1.9.2-p302 exported in `/home/deploy3/.bash_profile`:

     PermitUserEnvironment yes

-## Restart sshd:
+and restart sshd

     sudo service sshd restart

 ## Create a capistrano deploy for xproject-dev here: /web/xproject3.dev.concord.org.

+## Deploy the application using Nginx and Passenger on port 8008

+Apache is already listening to port 80 and is configured to use Passenger with Ruby 1.8.7 so configure Nginx to use port 8008.

-Modify the nginx configuration to respond at port 8008 and serve this capistrano deploy and tell passenger to use the `deploy3` user.
+Modify the nginx configuration to respond at port 8008 to serve this capistrano deploy and tell passenger to use the `deploy3` user.

 {% highlight nginx %}
+server {
+    listen       8008;
+    server_name  localhost;

+    #charset koi8-r;

+    #access_log  logs/host.access.log  main;

+    location / {
+        root   html;

+        index  index.html index.htm;
+    }

+    #error_page  404              /404.html;

+    # redirect server error pages to the static page /50x.html
+    #
+    error_page   500 502 503 504  /50x.html;
+    location = /50x.html {
+        root   html;
+    }
+}

 server {
    listen 8008;
    server_name xproject3.dev.concord.org;